-Park City’s mountain location paired with a rich Wild West history provides visitors with several sightseeing options.
-From the award-winning ski resorts and Wasatch Mountains to the historic downtown area, Park City visitors can’t get enough of this top Utah destination.
-If you’re looking for something new to do or places to explore, check out our picks for the best Park City tours.
+Park City’s mountain location paired with its Wild West history provides visitors with several sightseeing options.
+From award-winning ski resorts and Wasatch Mountains to the historic downtown area, Park City visitors can’t get enough of this top Utah destination.
+If looking for something new to do or places to explore, check out the best Park City tours.

 Top 9 Park City Tours: Your Family’s Adventure Awaits

 Among the top Park City tours, All Seasons Adventures specializes in outdoor adventures.
 Professional guides offer everything from fly fishing trips to mountain biking and snowshoeing tours.
 Those visiting during summer should book a package tour that combines two outdoor experiences for one price.

 Thrill-seekers can try the hike and slide, which includes a ride on the Alpine Slide after a hike through the area.
 Other packages include Bike and Float and Float then Fly Fish.
 In the winter, visitors enjoy cross-country skiing, trap shooting and fat biking through the snow.

 Fish Provo River with Utah Pro Fly Fishing Tours, a popular fly-fishing option for more than 10 years.
 Experts take guests out for a half or full day of fishing, and provide the equipment, gear, snacks and drinks.

 However, guests must purchase a fishing license in order to participate.
 Utah Pro also offers a no fish, no pay policy that guarantees stress-free trips and lots of catches.

 Family-owned Luna Lobos offers one of the top dog-sledding tours in Park City.
 The company doubles as a home for Iditarod and rescued dogs, offering them a safe place to roam on Rancho Luna Lobos.